HamishMcDougall/Meteor2/README.md

 # Meteor2
-ok need to commit more docs
+ok need to commit more docs\

+tjis is snd up